cstratopoulos/camargue/externals/extdeps.md

 unreasonably) possible.
 In light of this, remaining dependencies have been implemented on an as-you-like basis.

+As mentioned in the README,

+    ./cmr_install.sh -F

-In all cases, it should be sufficient to `make clean` and then run `configure.sh` again if a new dependency has been added.
+does a full install with all the dependencies described below.
+To add individual ones, it should be sufficient to run `make clean` and then `cmr_install.sh` with a flag option.
+The flags are indicated below in corresponding sections, with a brief mention of what the install script does.

 Safe Gomory Cuts
 ----------------